Maximizing fun (and profit) in your distributed systems

 This infrastructure monitoring helps us understand whether our theme park has the infrastructure it needs to operate.
 We can use this data to extrapolate when we need to upgrade the electrical system, add a new water pipe, add more bays to our carpark, or commission more trucks to haul away our trash.
 These same basic tools used for infrastructure monitoring would work whether we'd opened a theme park, a hospital, a police station, or a school.

 Infrastructure monitoring is also common in the software industry.
-How many CPU cycles is a system is using?
+How many CPU cycles is a system using?
 How much RAM?
 What is the network throughput?
 Every software system is dependent on a few types of infrastructure (CPU, memory, storage, network), so it's no surprise that there are lots of off-the-shelf tools that provide this capability.

 Infrastructure monitoring tools generally treat systems as "black boxes" that consume resources.
 They don't really provide you with any insight into what's going on inside the box, why the box is consuming those resources, or how well it's actually running.